Working with the Police

 Many jobs working with the police will involve access to a range of sensitive materials and locations.
 In addition to working at police premises, civilian and ex-police employees can expect to have access to confidential intelligence information, financial and operational assets, and restricted databases such as the Police National Computer.

 The most common way this is achieved is through the Non-Police Personnel Vetting (NPPV) system.
-This applies to many people who are working with the police but who aren't police officers, and is much more in-depth than basic checks such as the Disclosure and Barring Service, which reviews any criminal records.
+This applies to many people who are working with the police but aren't police officers themselves.
+The process is much more in-depth than basic checks such as the Disclosure and Barring Service (DBS), which reviews any criminal records.

-NPPV clearance will involve examining areas such as your financial history and a check against the Police National Database, which will record the detail of any previous investigations, even if there was no formal outcome such as a charge or conviction.
-Vettors will also look at the history of close family members.
+NPPV clearance will involve examining areas such as your financial history and a check against the Police National Database, which will record the details of any previous investigations, even if there was no formal outcome such as a charge or conviction.
+Vetters will also look at the history of close family members.

 There are several levels of NPPV check that will need to be completed for full access, though these may not be needed for every role.
 These include:

 NPPV Level 1: Limited Access - This does not permit holders to view any classified material, and mainly applies to utility workers on police premises who have no access to electronic or physical materials.